PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/emails.md

 I don't see a branch containing your solution to the XXX practice problem pushed to GitHub and it was due today.

 Did you forget to push your changes?
 Are they committed as part of a feature branch named `XXX`?
 Did you make an appropriately named pull request also named `XXX` for that branch?
+In the future, please preview your Pull Requests after you've completed a problem to ensure you're submitting the correct code.

 As of now you have XXX late assignments.
 As a reminder, only three late assignments are allowed in the class.
 If you ever need an extension on an problem, that's fine, but please let me know before it is due.